DrankRock/CMScrape/README.md

 This project is currently in developpment.
 It works but was never intensly tested.
 If you have any suggestions or any kind of feedback, you can contact me on discord on [the dedicated discord server](https://discord.gg/UR3R5C5Ehn).

+Note : this project was developped on Ubuntu 16.04.
+If you face any issue witht he execution, please let me know.

+## Current preoccupations :
+I am currently trying to make the best possible GUI using PyQt5.
+I am also trying to get a full database of CardMarket links to facilitate the creation of the list of links.
+I would like to have it in a "Game-Expansion-Number-Name-URL" form, to create a Database in the future and facilitate the access of the data.

+## TODO :
+Add MultiThreading
+Improve the wobbly console output in the -g version Find testers to have some feedback
+Add a tool to create the list, using CM's database to add full expansions, search by names etc Create a card scanner using OpenCV (this is a distant todo, as I have near to no experience in opencv)

 ## Download :
 ```shell
 # clone the repo